patshaughnessy/patshaughnessy.github.io/posts/2010-06-12-using-method_missing-to-customize-searchlogic.markdown

-title: Using method_missing to customize SearchLogic
+title: "Using method_missing to customize SearchLogic"
 date: 2010/06/12
 tag: Ruby